16 Ways to Prepare for Your Overseas Military Move

 - Transporting Your Pets Overseas

 11) Plan for extra room in your budget now and set aside extra cash for expenses that are bound to crop up.
+Get tips for saving money during your overseas PCS.

 13) Start downsizing.
 Determine if you'll put items in storage or will need to sell/leave things behind, as overseas housing tends to be smaller.